The Perils of ÔPerilÕ

 now.

-I hope that the peril
+As I wrote two years ago, it may that the peril

 fans are just a noisy minority, like the die-hard racists who hang nooses and